Neuro-Foundation/neuro-foundation.io/Root/neuro-foundation.io/ConceptualModel.md

 	organized as tree structures or as flat lists.
 They may be hosted by data sources.
 	A node is identified using a Node ID, which must be unique within the scope it is defined.
 	If no sources are used (for simpler concentrators), the Node ID must be unique within the concentrator.
-If a node resides in a data source, the Node ID must be unique within that data source.
+If a node resides in a data source that is not partitioned, the Node ID must be unique within that data source.
 If the data source is partitioned, the Node ID must be unique within that partition of the data source.

 Parent